BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

     The code reads the body of the message as a `Stream` and logs an error message to the console.

-5. If the desired configuration passed validation then we'll use the Service Client to call a direct method on the client as follows:
+5. If the desired configuration passed validation, the **Pending** case, then we'll use the Service Client to call a direct method on the client as follows:

     ```C#